 The following table sets forth summary financial information for the periods and dates indicated below and should be read together with our combined financial statements and related notes, the unaudited pro forma combined financial information and related notes, "Item 3.
 Key Information-3.B.
 Capitalization and Indebtedness" and "Item 5.
-Operating and Financial Review and Prospects" appearing elsewhere in this Form 20-F. We derived the summary historical statement of operations data for the year ended December 30, 2018 and the summary historical balance sheet data as of December 30, 2018 from our combined financial statements and related notes appearing elsewhere in this Form 20-F.
+Operating and Financial Review and Prospects" appearing elsewhere in this Form 20-F. We derived the summary historical statement of operations data for the years ended December 29, 2019 and December 30, 2018 and the summary historical balance sheet data as of December 29, 2019 and December 30, 2018 from our combined financial statements and related notes appearing elsewhere in this Form 20-F.

-The summary unaudited pro forma combined financial information was prepared to reflect adjustments to our historical financial results in connection with the spin-off and the investment by TZS, including the incurrence of \$325.0 million of indebtedness.
-We derived the summary unaudited pro forma combined statement of operations data for the year ended December 30, 2018 and the summary unaudited pro forma combined balance sheet data as of December 30, 2018 from our unaudited pro forma combined financial information that appears elsewhere in this Form 20-F. The unaudited pro forma combined statement of operations data give effect to the spin-off and the investment as if these transactions had occurred at January 1, 2018.
-The unaudited pro forma combined balance sheet data give effect to the spin-off and the investment as if these transactions had occurred as of December 30, 2018.
+The summary unaudited pro forma combined financial information was prepared to reflect adjustments to our historical financial results in connection with the spin-off and the investment by TZS, including securing \$325.0 million of indebtedness.
+We derived the summary unaudited pro forma combined statement of operations data for the year ended December 29, 2019 and the summary unaudited pro forma combined balance sheet data as of December 29, 2019 from our unaudited pro forma combined financial information that appears elsewhere in this Form 20-F. The unaudited pro forma combined statement of operations data give effect to the spin-off and the investment as if these transactions had occurred at December 31, 2018.
+The unaudited pro forma combined balance sheet data give effect to the spin-off and the investment as if these transactions had occurred as of December 29, 2019.
 The assumptions used, and pro forma adjustments derived from such assumptions, were based on currently available information and we believe such assumptions were reasonable under the circumstances.